MorphiaOrg/morphia-docs/content/morphia/2.5/quicktour.md

 ```

 Take note of the `DeleteOptions` being passed in here.
-By default, mongodb will only delete the first matching document.
+By default, MongoDB will only delete the first matching document.
 If you want to delete all of them, you need to pass the `multi(true)` option as well.